MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

    2018-01-23 22:28:34.818 +00:00 [Information] {"CorrelationId":null,"Subject":{"Operation":"RESPONSE DELETE /sessions/fc3222d7-09bd-4a89-a959-380f1e639340/force","UserPrincipalName":"azureuser","RemoteIpAddress":"x.x.x.x","StatusCode":200}}
    ```

-Correlating the above logs using LoginSessionId value, you can find that the user `azureuser` has logged in, created a session and then deleted that session during the time range 2018-01-23 22:21 to 2018-01-23 22:28.
+Correlating the above logs using LoginSessionId value, you can determine that the user `azureuser` logged in, created a session, and then deleted that session during the time range 2018-01-23 22:21 to 2018-01-23 22:28.
 We can also obtain other information like the machine IP address from which `azureuser` performed these actions (`RemoteIpAddress`) and whether the requests succeeded or failed (`StatusCode`).
 Request and Response for each user action can be correlated using the `CorrelationId`.

 <a name="trouble"></a>